Facing Down the Abyss: The Urgent Call to Defend American Democracy

 No help is coming from the Justice League of America or the Avengers.

 Additionally, skilled individuals with nothing to lose that are often fantasized about, such as Jack Reacher or Liam Neeson in "Taken," will not appear out of nowhere and save us, like in a bad Netflix movie.
 There is no Christopher Walken “Johnny” ready to sacrifice his life like in "The Dead Zone" either—sorry, folks.
+(Edit: well, I guess someone tried.)

-Similarly, Biden is not going to use his new found immunity to take out Trump with a drone strike or send black ops mercenaries to do the job.
+Similarly, Biden is not going to use his newfound immunity to take out Trump with a drone strike or send black ops mercenaries to do the job.
 Even though I wish he would, it's not going to happen.

 Short of an act of God or natural human frailties (you’d think Trump’s diet and health alone would be cause for concern at his age), nothing like the above is going to stop Trump from being elected as our next president.